 - Performance in relation to assigned and budgeted duties (as described in the candidate’s position description which includes a statement of the mission or purpose of the position and of the objective(s) of the nominee’s service unit, as well as the specific assigned tasks and responsibilities of the nominee).

-- The candidate’s effectiveness, as judged by his/her impact on the institution, individuals, groups, or organizations served.
-This should include documentation of the success of his/her internal and external service, in terms of improvement of communities, programs, operating agencies, production processes, or management practices.
-It should also include indications of satisfaction with the service provided by the nominee, and of the magnitude and complexity of his/her work (as opposed to perfunctory activity that does not lead to useful results).
+- The candidate’s effectiveness, as judged by their impact on the institution, individuals, groups, or organizations served.
+This should include documentation of the success of their internal and external service, in terms of improvement of communities, programs, operating agencies, production processes, or management practices.
+It should also include indications of satisfaction with the service provided by the nominee, and of the magnitude and complexity of their work (as opposed to perfunctory activity that does not lead to useful results).

 - Performance in the advisement and mentoring of students.

 The faculty member will provide documentation of contributions in scholarship, creative activities, and/or research as part of the annual supervisory evaluation.
 The following are examples of, but not limited to, appropriate activities for this criterion:

 - Scholarly pursuits in support of the discipline or the teaching profession, which should include typical professional development activities such as taking classes, etc.

 - Implementation and use of cutting-edge teaching approaches, such as instructional technologies and learning theories, etc.

 - Performances, compositions, and other artistic creations that are evaluated by written reviews and by qualified peers, either in person or aided by other forms of reports, or both.

 - Professional or scholarly papers presented at international, national, or regional/state meetings.

 - Publication of research or scholarly works such as books, journal articles, and other scholarly papers.